 What is Systemic Juvenile Idiopathic Arthritis?

-SJIA is a rare form of arthritis that affects children aged 2 years and older.
+SJIA is a rare form of arthritis that affects children.
 The “S” in “SJIA” stands for “systemic,” which means it is a disease that affects the whole body, causing fever, a salmon-pink rash, swelling and pain in the joints.
 Sometimes the fever and rash symptoms appear first, and the joint pain of arthritis happens later.

 SJIA is different from other forms of JIA